hifihedgehog/DiscordContentFilterBot/README.md

 # Discord Content Filter Bot

-A comprehensive Discord moderation bot that provides automated content filtering, custom blacklists/whitelists, and an advanced punishment system.
+A feature-rich and carefully crafted Discord censoring bot that provides automated content filtering, custom blacklists/whitelists, and an advanced punishment system.
+This meets and beats algorithmically a certain very popular paid bot service while also packing in support for long Nitro length messages and even allowing users to edit and delete their censored messages.

 ## Important: SQLite WAL2 Requirement